 Device security.
 This includes the implementation of proper use policies and policies for the management of electronic media.

-Technical safeguards include:
+Technical safeguards to create a HIPAA-compliant network include:

 Audit controls.
 Covered entities must be able to see who has accessed ePHI.